content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/git/git-initializing-and-pushing-repository.md

 **Step 1:**

--   First step, Signin Github with your GitHub account.
-The below diagram is Githhub account.
+-   First step, Sign into Github with your GitHub account.
+The below diagram shows a Githhub account.

 **![](media/0648245e1a85745322a7dd941bbf58d5.png)**

 **Step 2:**

--   Make Remote Repository on Github.
-Top left side, click on the new button to create remote repository.
+-   To create a new remote repository on Github, click on the new button on the top left side.

     **![https://media.geeksforgeeks.org/wp-content/uploads/20200421144627/git-4.jpg](media/255b30cfd5ae85300d0f9e18443594f0.jpeg)**

 **Step 3:**

--   Give a suitable name of your repository and click on create repository
+-   Give a suitable name for your repository and click on create repository

 **![](media/e96c8beeb9c38b14c6a63fc602e3b06f.png)**

 **Note:** You can choose to initialize your git repository with a README file, and further, you can mention your project details in it.
-It helps people know what this repository is about.
-However, it’s absolutely not necessary.
-But if you do initialize your remote repo with a README file using interface provided by GitHub, then your local repository won’t have this README file.
-So add README.md file in local repo
+It helps people to know what this repository is about.
+However, it is optional.

 **Step 4:**